Langley‘s Harvest Glow was Vancouver’s newest and greatest autumn-themed attraction featuring pumpkins, illuminations and family-friendly activities.

 The Milner Village Garden Centre is located at 6690 216th Street which is just a 5-minute drive from the Trans-Canada Highway via the 232nd Street exit, or 10 minutes from the 200th Street exit.
 The venue is also about a 45-minute drive from downtown Vancouver, or 25 minutes from the Surrey side of the Port Mann Bridge.

-Both Harvest Glow and Christmas Glow take place in a giant 95,000 square-foot greenhouse facility, which makes it comfortable and dry regardless of the weather.
+Both Harvest Glow and Christmas Glow took place in 2018 in a giant 95,000 square-foot greenhouse facility, which made it comfortable and dry regardless of the weather.

 Admission & Prices